Blog

 5| Consider remote work options

 Allowing employees to work from home or other remote locations can reduce the number of employees in the office at any given point in time.
 With more employees working remotely, you may have excess office space that is not being used effectively.
-By understanding how remote work affects your office space utilization, you can make informed decisions about downsizing your office space or optimizing it for a hybrid work environment.
+By understanding how remote work affects your office space utilisation, you can make informed decisions about downsizing your office space or optimising it for a hybrid work environment.

-How to Measure Office Space Utilization?
+How to Measure Office Space Utilisation?

 Conduct an occupancy survey